-Local government planning including land-use planning, strategies and policies are a fascinating and complex world.
-Development of vision setting strategy and deciding on policy options is your opportunity to determine the direction of the council and community outcomes.
+Local government planning including land-use planning, strategies and policies is a fascinating and complex world.
+Development of strategy and deciding on policy options is your opportunity to determine the direction of the council and community outcomes.
 Remember, whatever kind of planning or policy making you are engaged in, consultation and engagement with your community is the foundation for success.

 Understanding your council planning, strategies and policy will help you work your way to understanding the finances and overall budget.

 There are a number of plans and strategies councils are required to develop by law.
 The Victorian Local Government Act 1989 requires all councils to have Council Plans, including a Strategic Resource Plan.
 These plans are renewed at the start of each council term and should be reviewed annually.
 The Victorian Planning and Environment Act 1987 sets out local government’s role in the land use planning system and requires each council to develop a Municipal Strategic Statement about how land is to be used and developed.
 These issues are covered in more detail in the following section.
 Councils are also the leading health and wellbeing planner for their area and under the Public Health and Wellbeing Act 2008 all councils are required to develop a Municipal Public Health and Wellbeing Plan.

 The Council Plan is arguably one of the major ways councillors can influence the future of their community.

 A Council Plan is a strategic plan involving decisions about long-term community directions.
 It should be a ‘whole of municipality’ plan taking into account present and future social, economic, cultural and environmental factors as well as financial challenges and opportunities confronting the council.
 These decisions should then be reflected in annual budget priorities and long term financial planning.